mytkom/AliceTraINT_pidml_training_module/README.md

 ### Command pattern
 Golang code uses command pattern.
 All commands implements `Command` interface (everything in `scripts` go module).
 List of `Command`s is evaluated in every training task stage (`cmd/AlicaTraINT_pidml_training_module/main.go`).

-### Mock command
+### Mock Testing
-There is also mock command provided (`cmd/mock/main.go` and `make mock`), which can be useful when testing communication between web interface and training module without any script execution of training task.
+There is a mock command provided (`cmd/mock/main.go` and `make mock`), which can be useful when testing communication between web interface and training module without any script execution of training task.

+Additionally, a local `mock_server.py` is provided to fully simulate the central AliceTraINT web interface.
+This allows you to test the complete orchestrator pipeline (from downloading tasks to uploading models) locally without needing a deployed web backend.
+To run the mock server, you need to install the `Flask` library.